 - Trainees with a PhD degree is $40,000 per annum.

-- Health Professionals who hold licensure (full or educational) in Canada and have less than 2 years of research or clinical training experience is $40,000 per annum.
+- Health Professionals who hold licensure (full or educational) in Canada and have less than 2 years of research or clinical training experience since the completion of their health professional degree is $40,000 per annum.
 Upon completion of two years of postgraduate research training, the awardee may be eligible to receive a stipend increase to the higher level.

-- Health Professionals who hold licensure (full or educational) in Canada and have two or more years of research or clinical training experience is $50,000 per annum.
+- Health Professionals who hold licensure (full or educational) in Canada and have two or more years of research or clinical training experience since the completion of their health professional degree is $50,000 per annum.